pmalhaire/lua_c_binding_for_monkeys/README.md

 make macosx
 make local
 ```
-*note here we don't do make install to keep environement clean instead we do a local install*
+Note: *Here we don't do make install to keep environement clean.
+Instead we do a local install*

 *define lua env*